 The bottom line about Varroa is you must address it.
 You will be sad with the results if you dont.

 Robbing.
 Get those entrance restrictors in place !
 We like to use screen instead of wood and only leave about 3/4 of inch of opening.
 Until you see a traffic jam, its fine.
 We dont leave it in place all year, the bees can really clean the bottom board themselves if you leave it off in springtime.
-We sell pre bent screens if you need it, but any window screen will work fine if your handy.
+We sell inexpensive pre bent screens if you need it.
 Leave off the box feeders this time of year, we see it really spreads the scent of the syrup because of all the surface area.
 Also, don't add anything to your syrup.
 It greatly increases the odor for robber bees to detect you are feeding.
 For us, we switch to a semi dry mix called winter patties from Mann-Lake.
 It does not seem to incite the robbing that can occur in some yards this time of year when there is very little forage, and it is very low in protein because we arent trying to encourage the colonies to build up.
 We switch to Ultrabee full protein patties in January for spring buildup.

 Starvation.
 Each colony should have a minimum of 4 frames of honey for stores at the end of August.
 This applies to SoCal, more if your in a rural location (no irrigated landscape) or one that gets snow.
 Look for some pollen too.
 If you dont see any pollen frames, give them some pollen substitute.
 You can lift the hive from the back (tilt up the back) and it should weigh about 30 lbs.
 Not enough honey ?
 Feed them syrup or steal honey from some another hive.
 Its common to have to move honey or pollen around between hives to get all our hives provisioned well for Fall and Winter.